sujitr/tidbits/algorithms/src/main/java/com/sujit/exercise/cache/README.md

 ### With HashMap and Doubly Linked List

+An LRU Cache should support fast lookup.
+Apparently, in order to achieve fast lookup, we need to use Hashtable or HashMap.

+Also, an LRU Cache requires that insert and delete operations should be in O(1) time.
+The obvious choice for this requirement is Linked List.
+Linked List support insert/delete operations in O(1) time if we have the reference of element.

+While building an LRU cache requires that you think in terms of these two data structures.
+The reality is that these two data structures actually work coherently to achieve the design.

 Strengths:

     Super fast accesses.
 LRU caches store items in order from most-recently used to least-recently used.
 That means both can be accessed in O(1) time.